betaleonis/First/Process.md

 1. Rightclick on the commit representing the point of time where you want to recover.
 This could be a merge commit of dev to master of a previous release.
 2. Choose Branch option and enter the desired name of the new branch.
 3. The resulting branch should have recovered the old state of the branch.

+### Incorporating upstream changes into a feature branch.
+1. As always, if the feature branch is on a remote repo, then getting periodic changes from say dev into it, have to be through a merge commit.
+2. If feature branch is a local only branch, then rebase would also do.